MMANZANERO/jira-github-integration/README.md

 > The `agent_assignment` object contains configuration for the coding agent.
 Explicitly assigning Copilot as the issue assignee is handled separately by the optional step described below.
 >
-> If GitHub returns a validation error for `agent_assignment`, verify that this property is supported by the GitHub API version and features enabled for your organization.
+> If GitHub returns a validation error for `agent_assignment`, verify that this property is supported by the GitHub API version and features enabled.

 ---